9 Different Types of Owls in Kansas

 It can be seen during the night, preying on small animals such as voles, mice, and shrews.

 The Northern Saw-whet Owl nests in tree cavities or dense foliage.
-They are active during the day and night and often hunt from a low perch.
+It is active day and night and often hunts from a low perch.

 They are rarely seen, but their calls are quite distinctive – a series of high-pitched whistles followed by a hoot.